 - A Writing Development Reflection that is at least 500 words and meets the expectations of the reflection prompt

-- Each assignment must be a graded task on which you earned a C or better;
+- The two previously written assignments must be graded tasks on which the student has earned a C or better;

-- Each assignment must be one that you independently wrote - no collaborative projects will be accepted;
+- The two previously written assignments must be ones that the student independently wrote - no collaborative projects will be accepted;

-- Each assignment must be your original work and should cite any outside sources;
+- The two previously written assignments must be the student's original work and should include citations for any outside sources;

-- Each assignment should demonstrate your ability to respond effectively to rhetorical situations and present information in an organized manner with fully developed supporting points expressed logically and clearly;
+- The two previously written assignments should demonstrate the student's ability to respond effectively to rhetorical situations and present information in an organized manner with fully developed supporting points expressed logically and clearly;

-- Each assignment may represent a different genre (an essay, research paper, proposal, annotated bibliography, technical paper, lab report) as long as it meets the above specifications and criteria.
-Note: short answer exams that combined total 750 words are not acceptable.
+- The two previously written assignments may represent a different genre (an essay, research paper, proposal, annotated bibliography, technical paper, lab report) as long as the assignments meet the above specifications and criteria.
+Short answer exam responses or journal entries that combined total 750 words are not acceptable.

 The criteria below are not required, but some students may appreciate this additional guidance when creating their portfolios.

-- At least one assignment was completed for an upper-division writing-intensive General Education (C4 or D5) course;
+- At least one assignment was completed for an upper-division writing-intensive General Education course;

 - At least one assignment was completed for an upper-division major-specific course;

-- The writing process for the assignment included peer-review (there is no need to include reviewed drafts or peer review feedback);
+- The writing process for the assignments included peer-review (there is no need to include reviewed drafts or peer review feedback);

-- There was an opportunity to revise the assignment after receiving feedback from the instructor (there is no need to include instructor feedback or graded copies).
+- There was an opportunity to revise the assignments after receiving feedback from the instructor (there is no need to include instructor feedback or graded copies).